sighmon/Timelapse-Calculator/README.md

 ## What's New?
 Version 1.0

 * Implemented 'Interval Calculator' mode toggle switch in the User Default Settings & info page.
+When turned 'on', the app will calculate the interval (in seconds) between photos to shoot a time-lapse of a desired length.
-* Double-tapping the bottom bar still toggles 'Interval Calculator' mode too.
+* To quickly switch between modes, double-tap the Interval label or the bottom bar.

 Version 0.3